 Thailand between Burma, Malaysia and Vietnam in south-east Asia has a population of now almost 70 million with Bangkok as its capital.
 It has many different etnic groups and from the sixteenth century onwards contacts arose with the Portuguese who called it Siam.
 In the east there was French Indochina but the area of Siam was never really colonized in all those years.
-Thailand is still a monarchy with elections but the Royals of Rama have a very large power.
+Thailand has elections but still a monarchy with the Royals of Rama.

 In April 1937 it officially became the Thai Air Force ("Kong Thap Akat Thai").
+Three Fairchild 24 liaison aircraft were delivered and another 10 in 1940.
 During the Franco-Thai War in early 1941 there were air battles against the French Vichy in Indochina.
 After Japan's attack on Pearl Harbor on December 8, 1941, a local agreement was reached after 2 weeks in which the Thai rulers could stay under Japanese control but whereas War had to be declared to the United States and England.
 Thailand would act as buffer towards British India and military support from the Japanese followed, but the battlegrounds were mostly elsewhere.
-However, aircraft such as the Ki-43 "Oscar" and the Ki-27 "Nate" were received and these were used in 1945 for the defense of Bangkok against air raids by the Americans.
+However, aircraft such as 25 Ki-30, 9 Ki-21 "Sally" bombers, 24 Tachikawa Ki-36, 24 Ki-43 Hayabusa "Oscar", 12 Ki-27 "Nate" were received.
+From the occupied Dutch East Indies 3 Martin 139 and 6 Martin 166 bombers were transferred August to November 1943 by the Japanese and they were designated Type 41.
+Many fighters were used in 1945 for the defense of Bangkok against air raids by the Americans.

 The air force uses a specific designation system with B.Kh for fighters, B.J for attack aircraft, B.TL for observation, B.Th for bombers, B.F for trainers and B.L for transports.